'How did things end up like this?' America's newly unemployed grapple with coronavirus fallout

 By Barbara Goldberg, Nate Raymond, Jessica Resnick-Ault and Lucy Nicholson

-NEW YORK/LOS ANGELES, March 19 (Reuters) - Across the United States, thousands of waiters, cooks, hotel staff, actors, bartenders and workers in other sectors have suddenly found themselves unemployed as the coronavirus pandemic has scythed through the world's biggest economy.
+NEW YORK/LOS ANGELES (Reuters) - Across the United States, thousands of waiters, cooks, hotel staff, actors, bartenders and workers in other sectors have suddenly found themselves unemployed as the coronavirus pandemic has scythed through the world's biggest economy.

 This abrupt reversal of fortune for the economic victims of the virus happened almost overnight, turning lives upside down as their places of work shuttered or reduced staffing.
 Dreams of the future have been replaced by worries about the present: "How do I pay my rent" or "How do I pay for food?"